 Julia Meszaros is a postdoctoral researcher in theological anthropology.
 In her doctorate she engaged in a conversation with Paul Tillich and Iris Murdoch, with a view to exploring the validity of speaking of love as selfless.
 Her current research interests include the relation between love and desire, and love and vision, as well as the spirituality of ordinary life.
 More

-Lieve Orye is a postdoctoral researcher in theological anthropology.
+Lieve Orye is currently working as a pastor in a psychiatric hospital.
+As honorary postdoctoral researcher in Anthropos she reflects on the question 'what does it mean to be human' in relation to pastoral theology and mental health care.
 With an extensive background in anthropology and a strong interest in Tim Ingold’s ‘life embracing relational anthropology’ she is currently working on a book that shows the relevance of his work for ongoing discussions within theology, such as the theology and ethnography discussions.
-As member of Anthropos at the KULeuven she also works on the topic of 'Relation, Vulnerability, Love: Theological Anthropology for the 21st century'.
 More

 Jared Schumacher is a doctoral researcher in theological ethics at KU Leuven, where his research centers on political theology and political-theological anthropology.
 Previously, he received his MDIV from Duke University's Divinity School.
 Broadly speaking, he is interested in constructing an (im)political theology for the Catholic Church which is at once politically relevant, but beyond political capture.
 His primary interlocutors are so-called Radical Political Theology, Charles Taylor, and William Cavanaugh.
 More